VNG-Realisatie/nlx/README.md

 **NLX** is an open source inter-organisational system facilitating federated authentication, secure connecting and protocolling in a large-scale, dynamic API landscape.

 ## Goal
 The current goal of this project is to deliver a Proof of Concept for the [NLX Product Vision](https://docs.nlx.io/introduction/product-vision/).

 ## Questions and contributions
 Read more on how to ask questions, file bugs and contribute code and documentation in [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## Documentation

-Please find the latest documentation of NLX on https://docs.nlx.io/
+Please find the latest documentation of NLX on https://docs.nlx.io/.
+This is a good place to start if you would like to develop an application or service on top of NLX.

-## Build and run
+## Build and run NLX locally
+If you would like deploy an NLX network on your local machine or contribute to the NLX code please follow these steps.

 Make sure you have installed the following tools: